TMA Educators

 Attention Artists & Art Educators!

-The Trout Museum of Art is always looking for qualified artists and art educators to lead courses throughout the year.
+TMA is always looking for qualified artists and art educators to lead courses throughout the year.
 Classes draw students of all ages from pre-schoolers to seniors looking to explore their own creativity in a variety of mediums.
 Interested educators should contact the Education Coordinator, Valerie Medina.

 After a potentially terminal cancer diagnosis in 2006 permanently sidelined me from my 25 year management career, I decided to follow my creative heart and began to explore a new medium: metal clay.
 This medium is easy on my sore hands and joints and I feel a sense of accomplishment every time I complete a piece.
 The uniqueness of this material allows me to add fingerprints, paw prints and even handwriting directly into the silver.
 Most of my sales are to people who have lost someone and want to capture a piece of him or her within the silver of an heirloom piece.
 I now believe it’s my calling to help these people through a particularly difficult time.